logo-printable

 Through this project, we will operationalise these relationships and highlight the research gaps and questions at the intersections between them.
 The final objective is to provide a model for the evolution of manufacturing companies in the transition towards Circular Economy, exploiting Lean Production and Industry 4.0.

-This project builds on job crafting research, which has so far only marginally considered the impact of digital technologies.
-To address this research gap, a socio-technical approach will be used to reformulate the concept of job crafting into a new integrated model.
+To address this research gap, a socio-technical approach will be adopted with the aim of reformulating the concept of job crafting into a new integrated model.

-Due to the exploratory nature of the study, empirical investigation will be conducted through a series of case studies.
+Given the exploratory nature of the study, the empirical investigation will be conducted through a series of case studies.

-The aim of this project is to help organizations to build resilience by managing sourcing risks – through the analysis of the scientific and grey literature.
+The aim of this project is to help organizations build resilience by managing sourcing risks—through the analysis of scientific and grey literature.

-The Systematic Literature Network Analysis and Sentiment Analysis will be used.
-The study of the scientific literature will allow finding possible scenarios while the grey literature to understand which one is occurring.
+Systematic Literature Network Analysis and Sentiment Analysis will be used.
+The study of scientific literature will make it possible to identify potential scenarios, while grey literature will help understand which scenario is actually unfolding.

-Results will be discussed with focus groups of experts in supply chain risk management and text analysis.
+The results will be discussed with focus groups composed of experts in supply chain risk management and text analysis.

 Duration: 2023